codeonlyjs/website/content/guide/index.md

 ## Non-Reactive

-Unlike most other front-end frameworks, we've decided against any form of automatic reactivity in CodeOnly.
+Unlike some other frameworks, we've decided against any form of automatic reactivity in CodeOnly.

 There's a few reasons for this but primarily we feel its just too